CSSjieun/data-harvesting-assignment/README.md

 total_words
 ```

-Add a column with this total number to the dataframe yt_words, we use left join because we need the join to keep all rows in yt_words, regardless of repeating rows
+Add a column with this total number to the dataframe yt_words, we use left join because we need the join to keep all rows in yt_words, regardless of repeating rows.

 ```{r}
 words <- yt_trump |>